-The chemicals of interest in surface and subsurface soils are shown in Table 1.
+Table 1 shows the chemicals of interest in surface and subsurface soils.
 IDPH used the highest levels of the chemicals detected in our exposure scenarios.

-A fence restricts access to the Beloit Corporation property; however, there are concerns that children may be trespassing on the property and may be exposed to contaminants in surface soils.
+Although a fence restricts access to the Beloit Corporation property, there are concerns that children may trespass and be exposed to contaminants in surface soils.
 IDPH used an exposure scenario of children trespassing on the property and ingesting 200 milligrams of soil per day, 2 days a week, for 26 weeks per year.
 Based on this exposure scenario, no adverse health effects are expected.

 The Beloit Corporation property is extensively paved and graveled.
 Most of the employees on the site would probably not be exposed to surface soils on a daily basis.
-However, as an exposure scenario, IDPH used an adult ingesting 100 milligrams per day, 5 days a week, 50 weeks per year for 25 years.
+However, as an exposure scenario, IDPH used an adult ingesting 100 milligrams per day, 5 days a week, 50 weeks per year, for 25 years.
 Based on this exposure scenario, no adverse health effects are expected.

 The levels of chemicals in the subsurface soils on the Beloit Corporation property are greater than the surface soils.
 Exposure to subsurface soils will likely be limited to construction workers during digging or excavating activities.
-IDPH used an exposure scenario for construction workers ingesting 100 milligrams of soil per day, 5 days per week for 13 weeks.
+IDPH used an exposure scenario for construction workers ingesting 330 milligrams of soil per day, 5 days per week for 13 weeks.
 Based on this exposure scenario, no adverse health effects are expected.